-Your baby at seven months of age finally laughs, understands basic gestures and emotions, is starting to crawl and be playful and is a treat to watch.
-He has started having basic solid food (textured to preference) and filling your days with surprises.
-From this age group onward your child will get more inquisitive, will begin to form words and gain a broader perception of the world around him.
+Your baby at seven months of age finally laughs, understands basic gestures and emotions, is starting to crawl and be playful, and is a treat to watch!
+He has started having basic solid food (textured to preference), and is filling your days with surprises.
+From this age group onward, your child will get more inquisitive, will begin to form words, and gain a broader perception of the world around him.

 Video: 7 Months Old Baby Milestones